 If you have already filed a federal extension, you do not have to file a state extension.
-The State of Arkansas will honor an accepted federal extension and your due date will be the same as the federal return.
+The State of Arkansas will honor an accepted Federal extension and your due date will be one month after the due date of the federal return.
+This is usually November 15th for annual filers and October 15th for Partnership returns.
 You will need to check the appropriate box on the front of your Arkansas return when you file.

-If you want to file specifically for a State of Arkansas Extension, you must file Arkansas Form AR1055.
-This form must state a reason for the extension and be postmarked on or before April 15.
-Inability to pay will not be honored as a valid reason for an extension of time to file.
+If you want to file specifically for a State of Arkansas Extension, you must file Arkansas form AR1055.
+This form must be postmarked on or before April 15.

 - Income Tax